 Innovations are a major growth driver.
-They are the reason why Persil has developed into a leading brand since its invention in 1907.
-This year has seen four new members of the Persil family – most notably the new Persil DISCS with four powerful chambers.
+They are the reason why Persil has devel¬oped into a leading brand since its invention in 1907.
+One milestone is the development of the first Persil 4-chamber DISCS, which have been available on the German market since 2019, and our new detergent Persil Green Power, which has been available in stores throughout Germany since 2020.
 But what is behind these innovations?
 Which new technologies and formulations?
 In short: How does cutting-edge research & development turn into an innovative product?

 Like it?
 Share it!

 Persil DISCS – state-of-the-art R&D technology in four chambers